Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 #> 1    0.288   0.154
 ```

-so for example, the two most likely classes to equate to Calcaric Cambisols seem to be Ochrepts and Orthids, which is not that much different from correlation classes reported in @Krasilnikov2009handbook in fact.
+so for example, the two most likely classes to equate to Calcaric Cambisols seem to be Ochrepts and Orthids, which is not that much different from correlation classes reported in @Krasilnikov2009handbook.

 ## Summary points

 In this chapter, we have endeavoured to provide precise and explicit
-descriptions of the soil properties and soil classes of interest to current PSM activities.
+descriptions of the soil properties and soil classes of greatest interest to current PSM activities.
 For each soil property (or class) we have provided an explanation for
 why that property (or class) is of interest to users and why it has been
-selected to be mapped.
+selected to be mapped globally, by us and by others.
 In many cases, the most
 obvious reason is that the soil property is widely recorded and reported
 in legacy soil profile data bases and is therefore available.
 But these
 soil properties are widely reported for good reasons, mainly because